 If you are physically able to exit your vehicle, you should do so to take photos and videos of the damage to both cars.
 You should also photograph your injuries.
 In the event the other driver is aggressive or belligerent because of their intoxication, you should remain in your car until the police arrive on the scene.

 When you are struck by a drunk driver, the steps you must take to fulfill the burden of proof will differ slightly.
 This is because drunk driving is considered negligence per se.
-Typically, when you are involved in a car accident, there are four elements you must prove.
+Typically, when you are involved in a car accident, there are four elements of negligence you must prove.
 However, once you can show that the driver was under the influence, typically by using the police report and subsequent arrest record, the burden of proof lessens, making it easier for victims to hold drunk drivers accountable.
-Typically, all you’ll need to show is that they violated a law and that violation caused your injury.

 Even though the burden of proof is substantially lower for accidents in which one driver was intoxicated, Maryland still adheres to a contributory negligence statute.
 This means if the defendant can prove that you contributed to your accident in any capacity, even as low as 1%, you will be prohibited from seeking compensation for the damages you’ve sustained.
 As such, ensuring you have an experienced attorney on your side to help guide you through these times to fight for the compensation you deserve is vital.

 At the Law Offices of Markey & Orsi, we understand how devastating it can be to sustain injuries caused by an intoxicated driver.
+Our firm has been representing those injured in Towson and across Maryland for over thirty years.
 That’s why our firm will do everything possible to assist you during these difficult matters.
 When you need help, our team is ready to fight for you.
 Contact us today to learn more.